Skip to Main Content

 Pelvic Self-Check: Know your anatomy

-To start, have a "mirror down there" moment, which can be helpful for 1) admiring its awesomeness and 2) reminding yourself where everything is and what it looks like, just in case it's been a while.
-It's also helpful if you have a beautiful mirror that's ergonomically designed just for this special case!
+To start, take a minute to just look, which can be helpful for 1) admiring the awesomeness of the vulva and 2) reminding yourself where everything is and what it looks like, just in case it's been a while.

 What to do: